 A copy of this letter should accompany the application for authorisation to be lodged by APESMA.
 The cover letter to the application should mention that a letter from the ACCC regarding a fee waiver is enclosed with the application.
 The application together with this letter will be placed on the public register at that time.

-If the application for authorisation is lodged by APESMA after 24 December 2013, a full application fee of \$7500 will apply, unless a subsequent request for a fee waiver is made and ultimately approved by the ACCC.
+If the application for authorisation is lodged by APESMA after 26 May2019, a full application fee of \$2500 will apply, unless you make, and the ACCC approves, another fee waiver.